10 Bathroom Cleaning Hacks that Use Household Items for a Quicker Clean

 9. Prevent Rust with Clear Nail Polish

-There's nothing more annoying than finding a rusty stain left by your shaving cream can in the shower.
+With this bathroom cleaning hack, you'll never again have to worry about finding a rusty stain left by your shaving cream can in the shower.
 (Yet another thing to scrub!)
 Help prevent rust from ruining your shower by coating the bottom of your aluminum products in clear nail polish.